restsharp/RestSharp/docs/docs/intro.md

 ### Basic Usage

-If you only have a few number of one-off requests to make to an API, you can use RestSharp like so:
+If you only have a small number of one-off API requests to perform, you can use RestSharp like this:

 ```csharp
 using RestSharp;